skywind3000/z.lua/README.md

 ## Benchmark

-The slowest part of all autojump tools is path tracking, which is installed in your `$PROMPT_COMMAND` and will be invoked each time you press enter (each time before bash display prompt).
+The slowest part of all autojump tools is adding current path to history data file, which will run each time you press enter(installed in `$PROMPT_COMMAND`).
 So I profile them on my NAS:

 ```bash
 $ time autojump --add /tmp